mafelcahucom/handy-customizer/README.md

 Welcome to the Handy Customizer Framework GitHub repository!
 Explore the source code, review open issues, and stay updated with ongoing development.
 Not a developer?
 Simply use the [Handy Customizer Framework plugin](https://www.gethandycustomizer.site) version for an easy setup.

+For detailed guidance, best practices, and complete feature insights, we strongly recommend reading the [official documentation](https://www.gethandycustomizer.site).

 ## Description

 Handy Customizer Framework is an open-source WordPress toolkit built to help WordPress Theme Developers to develop themes using the WordPress Customizer API while writing clean and minimal code only.